telerik/maui-docs/knowledge-base/calendar-week-range-selection.md

 ## Description

-This article shows how to select a week in the Calendar for .NET MAUI when tapping/clicking on a date from this week.
-At the end you will receive the following result:
+This article shows how to select a week in the Calendar for .NET MAUI when tapping or clicking on a date from this week.
+In the end, you will receive the following result:

 ![.NET MAUI Calendar Week Selection](images/calendar-week-range-selection.gif)